bennettslin/yearlings_bobtail_app/PROMO_WORK.md

 * Allow for server side render of all marketing pages
 * Helmet
 * Location replace

+* Marketing scroll useEffect is really just for pitch
+* Bottom of marketing content has no minimum margin in low height screens.

 * Create promo page
 * Create onesheet page